Easy Unstuffed Shells Recipe for Lunch or Dinner – Easy and Delicious version of Stuffed Shells!

 This dish is of course perfect for an easy dinner that just about everyone will love.
 Our unstuffed shells recipe uses no ground beef or meat so it’s a great choice for “Meatless Monday” or any day you would like to serve your dinner meatless.

 (And we do love delicious meatless meals.)

 Easy Recipe for Unstuffed Shells that the Whole Family will Love

 - 1 cup shredded mozzarella cheese

 Preheat oven to 350 degrees.

-Cover with foil and back for 30 minutes.
-Remove foil and bake for 5 additional minutes.
+Cover with foil and bake for 25 minutes.
+Uncover and bake for 5 minutes.

 This recipe starts out very similar to stuffed shells when you mix together the ricotta cheese, eggs and Parmesan.
 Don’t forget a few shakes of salt & pepper.

 Use the back of a spoon to spread the ricotta cheese layer.
 You can add a little sprinkle of the shredded mozzarella here as well right after you spoon the shells into the casserole dish.
 (Just a little.)
 Then spread on the ricotta cheese layer.

 The unstuffed shells are ready to go into the oven.
 Make sure to cover with foil before baking.
 You can also uncover and bake 5 additional minutes.
 This ensures everything is hot, bubbly and melted.